 The independent field of infectious diseases was formed in the 1960's during a time when hospitals began experiencing an increase in resistant bacteria.
 In 1970, the Centers for Disease Control published a report entitled "Comprehensive Hospital Infections Project" which recommended the need for hospitals to establish positions for an infection control nurse and a hospital epidemiologist.
 The University of Michigan, ahead of its time, was already in the process of hiring an infectious diseases physician.
-In 1967, U-M recruited Dr. Robert Fekety, the first Division Chief of Infectious Diseases, which set in motion the standard of excellence we continue today in patient care, research, and education.
+In 1967, U-M recruited Dr. Robert Fekety, the first Division Chief of Infectious Diseases, which set in motion the standard of excellence we continue today in patient care, research, and education and training.

 Our division consists of over 30 full-time and adjunct faculty members who possess a broad range of knowledge in infectious disease prevention, diagnosis, and treatment, and are dedicated to providing the best possible care for our patients.
 Outpatient consultation and treatment of our patients take place at the Infectious Disease Clinic at Taubman Health Center, Infectious Disease at Canton Health Center, and VA Ann Arbor Healthcare System.